-The \leftarrow (Enter) button selects a highlighted item or completes an entry that you have made during system setup.
+The 🖃 (Enter) button selects a highlighted item or completes an entry that you have made during system setup.

-Joq Dial
+Jog Dial

 When in the playback mode, you can play video forward image-by-image by turning the Jog Dial clockwise and backward image-by-image by turning the Jog Dial counterclockwise.
-When in the PIP mode, you can make the PIP screen smaller by turning the Jog Dial clockwise and larger by turning the Jog Dial counterclockwise.
 When in the Setup mode, you can change number values by highlighting the item in the menu and turning Jog Dial clockwise or counterclockwise to increase or decrease the number.